robpe/multi_dispatch/README.md

 Pattern Matching
 ----------------

-It allows to hacky pattern matching using annonymous function for defining parameters.
-The example below shows equivalent Ruby code for Racket examples of list pattern matching usage.
+It allows to do hacky pattern matching using annonymous functions for defining parameters.
+The example below shows equivalent Ruby code for Racket examples of list pattern matching:

 ```ruby